 Welcome to Homeschool Group Hug.
-My family is predominantly learning from life and I want to support you on your home schooling mission.
-We may be classed as homeschoolers, unschoolers, or home educators, it largely depends on what country we’re in.
+We are on a mission to explain and encourage learning from life, without school.
+I want to encourage and support you on your home schooling or any other alternative education mission.
+Homeschoolers, unschoolers, worldschoolers or home educators, it largely depends on what country you’re in and local word preferences.
 We’ve home educated in the UK, Australia, US and all over the world.
-That also makes us worldschoolers.
-I really don’t care what label anyone wants to put on us, the important part is, we’re free of school.
-Sometimes we’re free of work, too, and we’re all learning from life.
+I really don’t care what label anyone wants to put on us or themselves, the important part is, we’re free of school and we’re all learning from life.